 Accordingly, library staff may ask you to provide proof that the work to be printed is:

-In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/project, a written approval by University Police, or both.
+In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/research, a written approval by University Police, or both.

-If you are unsure if your object meets our guidelines, feel free to come in to the Science and Engineering Help Desk and ask for clarification in person.
+If you are unsure if your object meets our guidelines, feel free to come in to the Makerspace Help Desk and ask for clarification in person.

 The HBLL charges for 3D-printing using a cost-recovery model based on the amount of material used.
 The final product will be weighed and the patron charged: $0.20 per gram of material used in the print, including support materials.

 Failure to pick up a printed object within two weeks of printing will result in the cost being charged to your account as a library fine.
 Estimates of cost are available prior to placing an order based on the digital 3D model to be printed.